AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 In the example below, learn how to use the AI Assistant to update and improve your assets for a better user experience.
 Follow these steps:

-1. After creating and configuring your message, click **[!UICONTROL Create content]** and personalize it as needed.
+1. After creating and configuring your web page, click **[!UICONTROL Edit content]**.

+    For more information on how to configure your web page, refer to [this page](../web/create-web.md).

+1. Personalize your Web page as needed.
+[Learn more](../web/edit-web-content.md)

 1. Select the asset you want to change with the AI Assistant.